PipedreamHQ/pipedream/docs/docs/destinations/email/README.md

 });
 ```

+The `reply_to` address is optional.
+If you do not include a `reply_to` address, it defaults to `noreply@pipedream.com`.

-The `html` property is optional.
+The `html` property is also optional.
 If you include both the `text` and `html` properties, email clients that support HTML will prefer that over the plaintext version.

 Like with any `$.send` function, you can use `$.send.email()` conditionally, within a loop, or anywhere you'd use a function normally in Node.js.